Tom's Guide Verdict

 Why you can trust Tom's Guide

 There are lots of Bluetooth speakers around the UE Wonderboom 2's size, and for good reason: People like taking their music with them, wherever they go.
 Unfortunately, most small Bluetooth speakers sound small — tinny and lacking bass.

-The Wonderboom 2 is an exception.
-As the best Bluetooth speaker for its size, it's small enough to be easily portable and large enough to produce a big sound.
-Add in a ruggedness that also makes it one of the best waterproof speakers and the Wonderboom 2 offers an appealing combination of features for the price.
+The Wonderboom 2 is an exception, as its predecessor the UE Wonderboom 3.
+Now, the Wonderboom 3 is the best Bluetooth speaker for its size, since it's small enough to be easily portable and large enough to produce a big sound.
+Add in a ruggedness that also makes it one of the best waterproof speakers and the Wonderboom 3 offers an appealing combination of features for the price.

 UE Wonderboom 2 review: Design

 The Wonderboom looks a bit like a squished UE Megaboom 3 — it's a little wider (3.8 inches versus 3.4 inches for the Megaboom 3), but much shorter (4.1 inches versus 8.9 inches).
 The second-generation model is just a smidge bigger than the original Wonderboom.
 It weighs 0.9 pounds — that's almost twice as heavy as the JBL Clip — which means it's small, but not what we'd consider an ultraportable.

 On top of the unit you'll find buttons for power and Bluetooth pairing, as well as a fabric loop you could use to hang the speaker or carry it.
 The Wonderboom 2 improves on the design on the original by including a center button on top that lets you control playback (the previous model had the same features, but it lacked an obvious button).
 Press it once to play or pause a track and twice to skip ahead.
 You can adjust the volume with the large + and - buttons on the side.

 The microUSB port for charging is located on the bottom under a cover.
 The Wonderboom doesn't include an auxiliary port for wired connections.